International Champagne Horse Registry

 Enter the Champagne Gene!

 The Champagne gene is also dominant.
 So if a horse has even one Champagne in the pair, it will be a Champagne horse.
-If CH is Champagne and ch is non-, then:
+Ch is the genetic code for Champagne and ch stands for non-Champagne, so:

 • Ch+Ch = Champagne horse